dhondta/python-tinyscript/docs/helpers.md

     - `size`: returns path's size (recursively computed if it is a folder)
     - `text`: returns file's content as text

+- `ts.ConfigPath`: additional class for handling configuration files or folders

+    This subclass of `Path` takes an `application` name and a `file` boolean as arguments and makes configuration items depending on the OS (e.g. on Windows, using `%APPDATA%` or on Linux, user's home folder).
+If `file` is `True`, then make a config file path, otherwise create a config folder.

 - `ts.MirrorPath`: additional class for handling mirrored files and folders

     This mirrors an item, that is, if the given source does not exist in the given destination, it creates a symbolic link and recurses if it is a folder.